jesper-olsen/nnlm/README.md

 [2024-11-06T09:40:03Z INFO  nnlm::gmm] EM training - ep: 97; #kernels: 15; cdist:  0.00
 [2024-11-06T09:40:03Z INFO  nnlm::gmm] EM training - ep: 98; #kernels: 15; cdist:  0.00
 [2024-11-06T09:40:03Z INFO  nnlm::gmm] EM training - ep: 99; #kernels: 15; cdist:  0.00
-Detected locale "en_US" with character encoding "", which is not UTF-8.
-Qt depends on a UTF-8 locale, and has switched to "UTF-8" instead.
-If this causes problems, reconfigure your locale.
-See the locale(1) manual for more information.
-Detected locale "en_US" with character encoding "", which is not UTF-8.
-Qt depends on a UTF-8 locale, and has switched to "UTF-8" instead.
-If this causes problems, reconfigure your locale.
-See the locale(1) manual for more information. qt.qpa.fonts: Populating font family aliases took 68 ms. Replace uses of missing font family "Sans" with one that exists to avoid this cost.
-2024-11-06 03:40:04.910 gnuplot_qt[50488:1785453] +[IMKClient subclass]: chose IMKClient_Legacy
-2024-11-06 03:40:04.910 gnuplot_qt[50488:1785453] +[IMKInputSession subclass]: chose IMKInputSession_Legacy
-Detected locale "en_US" with character encoding "", which is not UTF-8.
-Qt depends on a UTF-8 locale, and has switched to "UTF-8" instead.
-If this causes problems, reconfigure your locale.
-See the locale(1) manual for more information.
-Detected locale "en_US" with character encoding "", which is not UTF-8.
-Qt depends on a UTF-8 locale, and has switched to "UTF-8" instead.
-If this causes problems, reconfigure your locale.
-See the locale(1) manual for more information. qt.qpa.fonts: Populating font family aliases took 64 ms. Replace uses of missing font family "Sans" with one that exists to avoid this cost.
-2024-11-06 03:40:43.346 gnuplot_qt[50556:1786155] +[IMKClient subclass]: chose IMKClient_Legacy
-2024-11-06 03:40:43.346 gnuplot_qt[50556:1786155] +[IMKInputSession subclass]: chose IMKInputSession_Legacy

 RBF
 Weights:    29.34    26.61    12.20    27.14   -24.78   -11.76   -25.75   -23.74   -29.34   -23.28    22.36   -25.07    24.24   -14.06    32.16
 0: GKernel